The Challenging Issue of Temporary Possession of Land

 - Provision for advance payments of compensation

-The Compulsory Purchase Association invite you to attend their annual Law Reform Lecture, where experts will focus on the hurdles that must be overcome if a workable scheme is to be brought forward, for the benefit of both acquiring authorities and those affected alike.
+The Compulsory Purchase Association invite you to join this annual Law Reform Lecture - now being presented online - where experts will focus on the hurdles that must be overcome if a workable scheme is to be brought forward, for the benefit of both acquiring authorities and those affected alike.

-17.50 – Panel debate with questions from the chair and from the audience
+16.45 – Panel Debate with Questions from the Chair and from the Audience

 - Paul Astbury, Partner, Carter Jonas